Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

-Whether you're a pet enthusiast or can't tell your pigeons from your magpies, all can appreciate the elegance and sky-dominance of these creatures.
-Even avian enthusiasts may be surprised to discover some new faces as we countdown twenty unknown yet impressive bird species!
+Whether you're a pet enthusiast or can't tell your pigeons from your magpies, all can appreciate the elegance and sky dominance of these creatures.
+Even avian enthusiasts may be surprised to discover some new faces as we count down 20 unknown yet impressive bird species!

 20. Great Cormorant

 Habitat: Several locations, especially Europe and North America's Atlantic Coast

 Also known as the great black cormorant, this bird can be distinguished by its piercing green or blue eyes.
 Although most are unfamiliar with it, it's commonly found on many continents across the globe.
 Some Norwegian cultures view these sea-faring birds as signs of good fortune and hold them in a near-sacred regard; contrastingly, many British fishermen curse them for their fish-stealing ways.

 This specific species of the kingfisher family (remember, it goes kingdom, phylum, class, order, family, genus, species) displays striking bright colors across its plumage.
 Found throughout Asia and India, these tiny critters prefer to nest in streams hidden deep within dense forests.
 They average just over five inches in size, meaning an American dollar bill is longer than them.

 Although kingfishers in general are relatively obscure, you're probably acquainted with the more-renowned kookaburra, whose birdcall sounds remarkably like human laughter.